sunghunbae/BE2/README.md

 ### Temperature and viscosity

-The translational and rotational diffusion tensors depend on the solution viscosity and temperature.
-There are ```-t``` and ```-v``` options in **BE2** to provide temperature and viscosity for the calculation (temperature is 293.13 K or 20 deg. and viscosity is 1.002 cP by default).
+Hydrodynamic properties such as the translational and rotational diffusion tensors depend on the solution temperature and viscosity.
+These parameters can be specified by ```-t``` and ```-v``` options in **BE2**.
+By default, temperature is 293.13 K or 20 deg.
+C and viscosity is 1.002 cP.
-For tauc measured at different conditions than water/20 deg.C, you can convert the experimental tauc to the standard condition.
-Here are some Perl scripts for temperature and viscosity:
+A tauc value measured at different temperature can be converted to a value at 20 deg.
+C by assuming that the buffer follows temperature dependent viscosity of water.

 **Table for temperature dependent water viscosity**
 ```